-Ovitraps are typically made out of black, glass/plastic containers of approximately 500-750 millilitres and which contain a paddle.
-They should be prepared in the laboratory or workroom prior to going out in the field.
-Each ovitrap should have a different number and each component (jar, paddle, black casing (if required)) should be numbered identically.
+Ovitraps are typically made out of black, glass/plastic containers of approximately 500-750 millilitres and which contain a paddle (Figure 4.3.3a).
+They should be prepared in the laboratory or workroom prior to going out in the field.Each ovitrap should have a different number and each component (jar, paddle, black casing (if required)) should be numbered identically.

 Fill the clean ovitrap jars with aged water to depth of 10 centimetres or near to the top (dependant on the size of jar used).
-Place the numbered, clean, masonite (or wooden) paddle (rough side up) in the corresponding numbered jar (see photos).
+Place the numbered, clean, masonite (or wooden) paddle (rough side up, Figure 4.3.3b) in the corresponding numbered jar.